Testo (rapper)

-Hendrik Bolz (born 1988 in Leipzig, Saxony), better known by his stage name Testo, is a German rapper who is signed to the Hamburg label Buback.
-Together with the rapper grim104 he forms the hip-hop duo Zugezogen Maskulin.
+Hendrik Bolz (born 1988 in Leipzig, Saxony), better known by his stage name Testo, is a German rapper and writer who is signed to the Hamburg label Buback.
+Together with the rapper grim104 he forms the hip-hop duo Zugezogen Maskulin.Testo announced his retirement in 2024.
+He wrote music for the play Krieg and Frieden for the Theater Magdeburg in 2025.

 Biography

 Testo was born in Leipzig in 1988 and spent his youth mostly in Stralsund (Mecklenburg-Vorpommern).
 After graduation, he moved to Berlin, where he did an internship in the editorial office of the website rap.de, under the journalist Marcus Staiger.
 It was here that he met grim104, with whom he formed the hip-hop duo Zugezogen Maskulin.
 The first album was released in 2011, and the second in 2015.
 Besides his work with Zugezogen Maskulin, Testo has also made his own solo EP in 2013, entitled Töte deine Helden (Kill Your Heroes).
+He published an autobiographical novel in 2022.